duerrp/pyexperiment/README.rst

 If you install (the h5py dependency) from pypi, you may need to install libhdf5 first, e.g., by running ``sudo apt-get install libhdf5-dev``.
+You may also find that you need to install cython first, e.g., by running either ``sudo apt-get install Cython`` or ``pip install Cython``.

 Reproducible experiments
 ------------------------